Oil falls as tepid U.S. jobs growth disappoints

 Additional pressure on dollar-denominated oil prices came from the weak dollar .DXY.

-The downdraft from the disappointing job additions sent U.S. stocks lower, with the S&P 500 index posting a weekly loss.
+The downdraft from the disappointing job additions sent U.S. stocks down more than 1 percent and put the S&P 500 index on track to post a weekly loss. .N

 NORWAY OIL INDUSTRY, UNIONS TO MEET